 You start getting used to: “oh, I have a nice car now.”
 And, “oh, I have a nice house now.”
 And, “oh, my 401k is fully funded.”
-And then, 30 years later, you wake up with your well-funded 401k, a bunch of stuff you never really gave a fuck about in the first place, some retirement savings, and a whole lot of regrets about what you didn’t do with your life.
+And then, 30 years later, you wake up with your well-funded 401k, a bunch of stuff you never really gave a shit about in the first place, some retirement savings, and a whole lot of regrets about what you didn't do with your life.

 Here’s the next thing to look at:

 Is there even long-term potential in the job you have right now?
 Do you see yourself becoming expendable or obsolete in the next ten years?
 Could you be fired?
 Could you be let go?

 Just look at all the industries that have been completely disrupted over the past decade.
 Assess the uncertainty of the economy in relation to your current position, and maybe that will give you an idea if your job will still be around ten years from now.

 Now, let's look at the other worst case scenario.
 What if you leave your day job and jump into the pro-audio world full time (or whatever it is you're trying to pursue)?

 It could take longer than you expect to make a full-time living in audio; if ever.
 You may not even have what it takes right now.
 And I know it sounds harsh, but some people just lack the self-awareness to understand that they're good at some things and they're not that good at others.